 1st Grade Spelling Curriculum: All About Spelling Level 1

 We started using and really like All About Spelling Level 1 for our first-grade spelling curriculum.
 Our kids love using the letter tiles on a magnetic whiteboard.
-I love that it’s open-and-go, comprehensive, sequential, and goes well with our reading program.
+I love that it’s open-and-go, comprehensive, sequential, and goes well with our reading curriculum.

-You can purchase All About Spelling curriculum on Christianbook.
 To use this curriculum, you’ll need All About Spelling Level 1 Teacher’s Manual, Student Packet, and the All About Spelling Basic Interactive Kit.

 |All About Spelling Level 1 (Teacher’s Manual & Student Packet)|

 |All About Spelling Basic Interactive Kit|